KristjanESPERANTO/MMM-EasyPix/README.md

 ## Where your picture files go

-Your picture files go in the "pix" folder inside the MMM-EasyPix module folder.
+Your picture files go in the "pix" directory inside the MMM-EasyPix module directory.

 ## Installation

-Clone this module into your MagicMirror² modules folder:
+Clone this module into your MagicMirror² modules directory:

 ```bash
 cd ~/MagicMirror/modules